koushkoush/Kousha_BlueStampPortfolio/index.md

 For my Final milestone, I got my ball tracking working and started creating my UI for the user.
 One thing I struggled with was the intake being very heavy, but I solved that by using string to pull back the intake and bring the CoG farther back on the bot.

+# Second Milestone

+For my second milestone, I completed the basic drivetrain code for my robot.
+My robot now drives with WASD, and I created a simple localhost to run the commands on.
+The page is very simple for now, but it will be nicer once I add more commands and things for my third milestone.

 # First Milestone